farhankarim/100daysofmlcode-farhankarim/README.md

 ## Day17

-Completed chapter 4 the book i am reading [OpenIntro Statistics(FREE)](https://www.openintro.org/stat/textbook.php).Taking some time off from algorithms.Learning the detailed math behind all the algorithms worked on above.
+Completed chapter 4 from the book i am reading [OpenIntro Statistics(FREE)](https://www.openintro.org/stat/textbook.php).Taking some time off from algorithms.Learning the detailed math behind all the algorithms worked on above.

+## Day18

+Completed chapter 2 from the book i am reading [An Introduction to Statistical Learning with Applications in R by James, G](https://www.springer.com/gp/book/9781461471370).Pre-work for learning math behind linear regression.